 Our test rifle, the X7 Fusion Monarch weighed in at a hair over 5 pounds, nearly 1 ½ pounds lighter than the M4 carbine issued to the U.S. military.

-This composite gives the X7 Fusion extraordinary impact and shatter resistance.
+This polymer gives the X7 Fusion extraordinary impact and shatter resistance.
 Hard-anodized 7071 aluminum inserts provide further wear protection around potential high-wear points.
 This includes the forward and rear takedown pins, trigger group pins and buffer tube mounts.

 Test rifles have fired more than 50,000 rounds with zero failures.